DanielFarber/euler/README.md

 The JavaScript version could be DRYer.
 ###Problem 12
 The square root is a powerful component of a lot of these processes.
+###Problem 13
+I had no trouble getting the solution by simply adding the integers together, both in JS and Ruby.

 [projecteuler.net]:http://www.projecteuler.net